-Kappan addresses issues related to K-12 education.
-Kappan has a unique role in education because it sits at the intersection of practice, policy, and research.
-Our audience is both broad and deep and includes K-12 educators, university faculty working in the K-12 arena, and policy makers at all levels of government, from federal officials to state departments of education to local school boards.
+Kappan has a unique role in K-12 education in that it sits at the intersection of practice, policy, and research.
+Our audience includes K-12 teachers and administrators, researchers, university faculty working in the K-12 arena, and policy makers at all levels of government, from federal officials to state departments of education to local school boards.

-Kappan is interested in topics that most interest educators working in K-12 schools throughout the world.
-Because policy decisions influence practice, we are very interested in the implications and implementation of policy changes.
-We want to encourage conversations that inspire changes in practice that lead to improved student learning.
+Kappan is interested in topics related to teaching, learning, leadership, policy making, and research in K-12 education.
 We are not an activist publication, but we are active educators who believe that the quality of our work can affect the quality of education throughout the world.

-Published since 1915, Kappan follows a traditional school calendar with issues from September through May (including a combined issue for December and January).
-Libraries offer online access to current and back issues (from 2000 to the present) of Kappan through Sage Publishing.
-Back issue content available through JSTOR.
+Published since 1916, Kappan follows a traditional school calendar with issues from September through May (including a combined issue for December and January).
+Libraries offer online access to current and back issues (from 2000 to the present) of Kappan through SAGE Publishing, and content from before 2000 is available through JSTOR.

 FAQs about publishing in Kappan